 Whenever possible, members (or persons designated as acting when a member position is vacant or a member is on leave) should attend formal meetings of the Board in person, via telephone or other virtual means, and not delegate attendance to any other person.

 Administration

-The data governance program will be administered by a formal Program Office that resides within the Assistant Secretary for Management led by the Chief Data Officer.
+The data governance program will be administered by a formal Program Office that reports to the ASM and is led by the Chief DataOfficer.